Game-Tek/Byte-Engine/docs/Design/Rendering/Render Models/Visibility/readme.md

 }
 ```

 This shader also writes to an extra target `material_offset_scratch`.
-This target contains the same value as `material_offset` but is then used by the **Pixel Mapping** pass to count how many pixel have been assigned to each material, while preserving `material_offset` as is because it is then needed by ????.
+This target contains the same value as `material_offset` but is then used by the **Pixel Mapping** pass to count how many pixel have been assigned to each material, while preserving `material_offset` as is because it is then needed by **Material Evaluation Pass**

 ### Pixel Mapping Pass
 Here the `material_id` render target is visited once again, but this time accompanied by the `material_sum` buffer as to build another buffer containing the X and Y coordinates of every pixel of every material.